robert-hardy/statistical_inference/PITCHME.md

 ---

-There are two approaches to statisfical inference:
+There are two approaches to statistical inference:

 - Frequentist
 - Bayesian